-We also work to increase the level of the community-based and customer-oriented service framework in order to further strengthen trusting relationships with customers around the world.
-We strive to deepen and develop the market centered on cordless products.
+On the sales side, we also work to increase the level of the community-based and customer-oriented service framework in order to further strengthen trusting relationships with customers around the world.
+We strive to deepen and develop the market centered on XGT series.